 Lénaïc Grignard, Delair’s Agriculture and Forestry Product Manager

-Grignard says there are three major ways that the DT18 AG can increase an agriculture company’s ROI:
+Here are three major ways that a long range drone mounted with a multispectral camera can increase an agriculture company’s ROI:

 Inefficient crop monitoring is a problem for most farmers.
-But by using the DT18 AG – the first drone in the world to be certified for daily BVLOS (Beyond Visual Line of Sight) operations in 2012 – you work quickly to cover 1,370 hectares in two hours.
+But by using the UX11 AG, you work quickly to cover 150 hectares in one hour.

-The DT18 comes with a state-of-the-art inbuilt MicaSense RedEdge Multispectral Camera, which has five cameras: red, green, blue, red edge and near-infrared.
+The UX11 AG comes with a state-of-the-art inbuilt MicaSense RedEdge Multispectral Camera, which has five cameras: red, green, blue, red edge and near-infrared.

 Because of the red, green and blue cameras, it achieves a high-quality RGB composite, the equivalent to the vision of the human eye.